ToucanToco/backtechtest/README.md

 here, extract all the queries and associate them a unique id.

 > Note: this `config.cson` file is taken from a real project, so it is
 > big and messy.
-Still it is valid CSON and what we you need from it is
+Still it is valid CSON and what you willnneed from it is
 > only the `query` keys.

 This id will be used in 2 functionalities :
   * list all the ids of the mongo queries stored in the `config.cson`
   * get the result of one mongo query given the id and required parameters interpolated.

-For the sake of testing we provide a docker image, which starts the database and insert some fixtures needed for the **first** query.
+For the sake of testing we provide a docker image, which starts the database and inserts some fixtures needed for the **first** query.
 All the other queries could be executed but shouldn't return any result as the needed fixtures aren't available.